ssvlabs/ssv-keys/README.md

 **Input parameters:**

-- key-shares-version (ksv) = The version of the tool output, e.g. use "2" for previous version (optional)
 - keystore (ks) = The validator keystore file path
 - password (ps) = The keystore file encryption password
 - operator-ids (oids) = Comma-separated list of operator IDs.
 The amount must be 3f+1 compatible.